ML-Bioinfo-CEITEC/genomic_benchmarks/experiments/README.md

 # Experiments

+In this folder, each notebook is one experient = one benchmark and the appropriate CNN model fitted to it.
+See accuracy of the prediction over test sets in the table below.

 ## To add a new experiment
 - Choose a dataset from `genomic_benchmarks/src/genomic_benchmarks/dataset_getters/pytorch_datasets.py`
 - Copy an existing experiment notebook